 The Eiffel Tower

-If you ask anyone in the world the name of the most famous landmark in Paris, chances are they will answer: the Eiffel Tower!
+If you ask anyone worldwide the name of the most famous landmark in Paris, they will answer: the Eiffel Tower!

-Indeed, the Iron Lady symbolises for many Paris and France.
+Indeed, the Iron Lady symbolises Paris and France.

-At 325 meters high, it is still the highest monument in Paris and, obviously, it can be seen from many places in the city.
+At 325 meters high, it is still the highest monument in Paris and can be seen from many places in the city.
 It is, therefore, an ideal landmark and serves as a beacon for many Parisians and tourists.

 At night, the top of the tower houses a beam of light like a lighthouse, illuminating the Parisian sky.

 But the main drawback of this landmark par excellence is its location.
-In fact, the Eiffel Tower is not located in the very heart of Paris, as it is slightly off-centre to the south-west.
+In fact, the Eiffel Tower is not located in the heart of Paris, as it is slightly off-centre to the southwest.

-The landmark located in the heart of Paris is both a monument and a church: Notre-Dame de Paris.
+The landmark in the heart of Paris is a monument and a church: Notre-Dame de Paris.

 - Find out more about the Eiffel Tower on the blog

-- Enrol on our discover online course: the Secrets of the Eiffel Tower.
+- Enrol in our discovery online course: the Secrets of the Eiffel Tower.

 - Get your online tickets to the summit of the Eiffel Tower with Tiqets!

 Notre-Dame de Paris

-However, during the terrible fire of April 15, 2019, Notre-Dame lost its spire but fortunately kept its two front towers.
+However, during the terrible April 15, 2019 fire, Notre-Dame lost its spire but fortunately kept its two front towers.

-The good news is that in the next few years, the Paris cathedral will regain its spire and its roof following major restoration work.
+The good news is that in 2024, the Paris cathedral will regain its spire and its roof following major restoration work.

-The Paris cathedral of Notre-Dame is a jewel of Gothic architecture and arguably one of the finest churches in Europe.
-Built from the Middle Ages, the cathedral is the centre stage of “The Hunchback of Notre-Dame”, a 19th-century novel written by French writer Victor Hugo.
+The Paris Cathedral of Notre-Dame is a jewel of Gothic architecture and arguably one of the finest churches in Europe.
+Constructed in the Middle Ages, the cathedral is the centre stage of “The Hunchback of Notre-Dame”, a 19th-century novel by French writer Victor Hugo.

 When the restoration work is completed, it will once again be possible to climb the 380 steps of the south tower to admire the mysterious gargoyles and chimeras of the cathedral, not to mention the sublime view of all of Paris.

-⚠️ Due to the fire on April 15, 2019, it is impossible to visit the interior and towers of Notre Dame during the restoration work.
+⚠️ Due to the fire on April 15, 2019, visiting the interior and towers of Notre Dame during the restoration work is impossible.

 Arc de Triomphe